mistermicheels/learning-notes/mindset/Concepts-not-code.md

     -   By the time something becomes relevant to you, it might have been deprecated, made obsolete by a new and better alternative, ...
     -   By the time something becomes relevant to you, any specifics you learned about how to use it might be outdated (and thus, pretty much useless)

-Approach for dealing with this:
+#### The solution: focus on concepts

 -   Go for breadth of knowledge rather than in-depth learning
 -   When encountering technology that might be relevant to you in the future, learn just enough about it to understand its main concepts:
     -   What problem does it solve?
     -   What are the concepts it uses to solve that problem?
 -   The goal here is to learn just enough to put the technology in your "mental toolbox", allowing you to go back to it when you run into a problem that the technology solves
+    -   This takes orders of magnitude less time and energy than learning the technology in-depth
 -   Understanding the main concepts and patterns used by the technology can give you inspiration for solving similar or even completely different problems in your own code
 -   Only spend the time and effort on in-depth learning for technologies that you are actually using

-Discovering new technologies and their concepts:
+#### Discovering new technologies and their concepts:

 -   Check some tech news websites, newsletters or conference schedules
 -   When you find something interesting, look at the technology's website, read conference talk descriptions (no need to actually watch the talk) or potentially watch short lightning talks about it